Fort Washington Park: Post-destruction to 1860

 Construction of the new brick fort progressed steadily under the direction of Armistead's assistant, Capt.
 T.W.
 Maurice.
 On October 2, 1824, the fort was declared finished, though as yet unarmed.
 It had cost $426,000.

 In the 1840s the fort underwent an extensive remodeling program to bring it up to the standards of the third generation of coastal fortifications.
 Work crews constructed 88 permanent gun platforms (though the first guns were not emplaced until 1846), increased the height of the east wall, rebuilt the drawbridge, strengthened the powder magazines, and added a caponier to protect the approaches from Piscataway Creek.

 Growing shortages in the number of personnel after the Mexican War stretched the resources of the U.S. Army.
 At Fort Washington, as at many other posts, the garrison was withdrawn leaving only a skeleton maintenance staff.
 In fact, between 1853 and 1861, only one soldier, Ordnance Sergeant Joseph Cameron, was stationed full-time at the fort.

 1861 to 1865

 As sectional differences increased and the country moved closer to the horror of civil war, Fort Washington found itself in a precarious position: near the Nation's Capital, across the river from the most populous slave state, and itself in a slave state with a large secessionist following.
 By February 1861, after South Carolina and six other states had declared their independence from the United States, the possibility loomed that Virginia would also secede, making the fort's geographic position critical.
-Other observers saw a threat from the southern sympathizers residing in Prince Georges County, Md., where the fort was located.
+Other observers saw a threat from the southern sympathizers residing in Prince George's County, Maryland, where the fort was located.